ptwiddle/MAS439-Commutative-Algebra/policies.md

 .evgen
 Lectures are in Hicks F24 Wednesdays at 11 and Thursdays at 2.

+Office hours are currently scheduled for:

+ -  Monday 2-3
+ -  Wednesdays 12-1

-Office hours will be decided with input from the students; always feel free to email me questions, or to set up a time to chat in person.
+They may change with input from the class later in the semester.
+Always feel free to email me questions, or to set up a time to chat in person.

 Marking
 -------

 There is no exam for this module.
 Instead, there will be weekly assessed problem sets.